-Prerequisites: three credit hours of computer science, NREM 100-2
+Prerequisites: NREM 100-3

-NREM 204-3 Introduction to Wildlife and Fisheries

-Introduction to principles of habitat and population biology and management, and human dimensions of wildlife management.
+NREM 204-3 Introduction to Wildlife and Fisheries Introduction to principles of habitat and population biology and management, and human dimensions of wildlife management.
 Lectures will introduce the life requisites of individual species and compare aquatic and terrestrial systems, and provide an overview of the characteristics needed to estimate parameters of fish and wildlife populations.
 Labs will emphasize quantification of fish and wildlife habitats.